 - RD 19.21 Within two working days of the re-examination, the examination panel Chair will provide the Research Degrees Team, or the Affiliated Research Centre Research Degrees Coordinator for onward transmission to the Research Degrees Team, with the completed Examination Report Form and the Pre-Viva Report Forms.
-These will be forwarded together with copies of the Examination Report Form and the Pre-Viva Report Forms from the original viva voce to the Research Degrees Examination Results Approval Committee for consideration. - RD 19.22 Upon receipt of the Examination Report Form and the Pre-Viva Report Forms the Research Degrees Examination Results Approval Committee may: - a) Ratify the recommendation of the examination panel.
+These will be forwarded together with copies of the Examination Report Form and the Pre-Viva Report Form - RD 19.22 Upon receipt of the Examination Report Form and the Pre-Viva Report Forms the Research Degrees Examination Results Approval Committee may: - Ratify the recommendation of the examination panel.
 Where the Committee approves a recommendation that the student be awarded the degree, the Committee will formally approve the award at this stage. - b) Request further clarification from the examination panel regarding the recommended outcome. - c) Approve an alternative outcome When in exceptional circumstances and following consultation with the examination panel where there continues to be a demonstrable inconsistency between the recommendation and other approved examination results. - RD 19.23 Upon receipt of the decision from the Research Degrees Examination Results Approval Committee, the Research Degrees Team will send the examination outcome letter together with a copy of the Examination Report Form to the student, the supervisors and the Associate Dean Research, or the Affiliated Research Centre Research Degrees Coordinator for onward transmission to the student and other relevant stakeholders, in the case of students registered through Affiliated Research Centres.